tylerdgenius/duplo_business/HOW_SERVICE_WORKS.md

 Each business has the ability to create roles that can mix and match any of the above stated permissions e.g

-Business A creates a role called MODERATOR
+`Business A creates a role called MODERATOR`
-Business A can attach permissions like - Create Product, Create User, View User, View Product Business A can create a user called "Managing Director" and assign the role of ADMIN to said user
+`Business A can attach permissions like - Create Product, Create User, View User, View Product` `Business A can create a user called "Managing Director" and assign the role of ADMIN to said user`

-If an when any of the above happens, the user will effectively be able to login and also be able to use resources that fall under the purview of his/her permissions
+If an when any of the above happens, the user will effectively be able to login and also be able to use resources that fall under the purview of his/her permission scope

-At any given time, a super admin account can remove all these capabilities for the users in that role or create new roles to match the policies they would prefer for those users to have
+At any given time, **a super admin account can remove all these capabilities for the users in that role or create new roles to match the policies they would prefer for those users to have**

 ### Product Creation

-Only users with the permission - create:product - can actively create products on the system and one other key requirement for this to be successful is for the user in question to have an attached organization as products are tied to organizations by default
+Only users with the permission - `create:product` - can actively create products on the system and one other key requirement for this to be successful is for the user in question to have an attached organization as products are tied to organizations by default

 This means: